philwolstenholme/T4-userscripts/README.md

 ### Auto populate content output URIs as you type

 When creating a new section in T4, your output URI will be created automatically as you type.
 Spaces will be converted to hyphens.
 Any existing URIs will not be affected.
+This probably isn't needed in cases where T4 does a spaces -> hyphens conversion for you, but our installation doesn't have that option enabled.

 ### Save your changes without leaving the page